Insights & Hubs | EPS Learning

 Reading research conducted in recent years has taken on a heightened level of importance.
 Budgetary and time constraints placed on schools have put pressure on administrators and supervisors looking to improve curriculum and teacher training.
 Limited resources make it prohibitive to adopt materials or practices that do not help students become proficient readers by grade four.

-Science of reading is fueled by the need to improve district-wide achievement despite limited resources.
+The science of reading is fueled by the need to improve district-wide achievement despite limited resources.
 Currently, there is a strong movement—guided and funded by national and state policy (Gerwertz, 2020)—to improve accountability for student performance.
 The integrated measures listed here demonstrate such efforts:

 • Comprehensively train teachers to use evidence-based instructional practices to teach reading; provide districts with funding and state-level support to improve and maintain teacher quality (CCSSO, 2021; Every Student Succeeds Act, 2015).